statox/statox.github.io/src/about.md

 You can contact me at <code>me AT statox DOT fr</code> if you want to.

+### Feed

+You can subscribe to this [blog's RSS feed](/feed.xml)

 ### Technology on this site

 #### Analytics

 Because I want to be able to know how many people read my rambling I use an analytics platform on this website.

 However I think the fight for a more privacy friendly internet is one of the most important to lead currently.
-That's why I use [goatcounter](https://www.goatcounter.com/): It is a privacy friendly tool which does nothing else than counting how many time my pages are loaded.
+That's why I use [goatcounter](https://www.goatcounter.com/): It is an amazing privacy friendly tool which does nothing else than counting how many time my pages are loaded.
 So no cookie :cookie: for you on this site, nor any other invasive tracking method.

 #### Web